 Before getting into the details of it, know that the kind of treatment you opt for, definitely depends on the kind and severity of itching that you are experiencing.

 You will most likely have a consultation session with your doctor first, determining the state of the infection.

-If the itch is due to a yeast infection, you will be prescribed an antifungal medication.
-The most commonly used is the vaginal itching cream, or you can be given pills or ointments too.
+If the itch is due to vaginal yeast infection, you will be prescribed an antifungal medication.
+The most commonly used is the itching cream, or you can be given pills or ointments too.

 If it’s a BV, you will be prescribed with antibiotics, which are taken either orally or inserted into vagina.